Last updated 2018-01-01

 All incoming bureau cards will be answered for three years after the operation (to 2018-12).

-All incoming bureau cards will be answered for three years after the operation (to 2020-05).
+All incoming bureau cards were answered for at least three years after the operation (to 2020).

 An OQRS was set up ClubLog.
 No bureau cards will be answered.
 You can access the ClubLog OQRS and a status report on the QRZ.com page.